News

 About PYK-2101

 PYK-2101 is a patented, first-in-class biodegradable retinal hydrogel sealant.
-The Company is pursuing an initial indication for the treatment of retinal detachment.
-PYK-2101 offers the opportunity to dramatically improve and accelerate visual recovery following retinal detachment surgery by sealing retinal breaks directly without having to obscure vision, while eliminating the need for patients to position “face-down” after surgery.
-Compared to the current standard-of-care, which involves filling the eye with endotamponade agents such as intraocular gases or silicone oil, PYK-2101 aims to dramatically enhance the patient experience and improve surgical outcomes.
+The company is pursuing an initial indication for the treatment of retinal detachment.
+PYK-2101 offers the opportunity to dramatically improve and accelerate visual recovery following retinal detachment surgery by sealing retinal breaks directly without having to obscure vision, while eliminating the need for patients to position face down after surgery.
+Compared with the current standard of care, which involves filling the eye with endotamponade agents such as intraocular gases or silicone oil, PYK-2101 aims to dramatically enhance the patient experience and improve surgical outcomes.

 Reference: